MCCORRY'S MEMOIRS

 King George Highway is about to pass the Sinclair Rink in top image of image cluster thirteen.
 The rink at which I and my Douglastown Elementary School schoolmates had Friday morning skating in early 1977, and discussions about Space: 1999 and other entertainment of an imaginative nature, while in the boots-to-skates changing room or at the canteen for the procurement of some of the best French fries that I have ever had.
 Middle image of thirteenth image cluster has King George Highway approaching the Dairy Queen, one of my more frequented eating establishments in all of the years of my living in the Miramichi region.
 And bottom image of image cluster thirteen shows King George Highway reaching Parks' Dairy Bar, also in uptown Newcastle a town block or two beyond the Dairy Queen on one's way toward the Repap paper mill and the highway to Fredericton.
 Many a memory of having ice cream there.
 Chocolate ripple, and sometimes even coffee-flavoured ice cream.
 One day, in August of 1975, people were watching The Edge of Night on television inside Parks' Dairy Bar, and I remember seeing Serena Faraday in her Josie personality and black wig scheming to do something sinister.

-Top image in fourteenth image cluster shows King George Highway in Newcastle, making a ninety-degree right turn to proceed alongside the Repap paper mill in Newcastle's southernmost section.
+Top image in image cluster one-a shows King George Highway in Newcastle, making a ninety-degree right turn to proceed alongside the Repap paper mill in Newcastle's southernmost section.
 The sulphurous odours were unforgettable.
 A car with all windows sealed was still flooded with the gaseous discharge from the mill, as one passed the mill and neared the Newcastle town limit and the Anderson Bridge through which Highway 8 started its 100-mile span toward the Capital Region of New Brunswick.

-From Newcastle on our way to Fredericton, we passed The Enclosure campground and went through Millerton, Renous, Blackville, Doaktown, and Boiestown, the last of which is shown in centre and bottom images of fourteenth image cluster.
+From Newcastle on our way to Fredericton, we passed The Enclosure campground and went through Millerton, Renous, Blackville, Doaktown, and Boiestown, the last of which is shown in centre and bottom images of image cluster one-a.
 As the highway left Boiestown to continue onward to Fredericton, it gave way to an offshoot to the village of Stanley and a Porter Ridge, before turning to the left.
 At the junction of the highway and its offshoot was a small mobile home that my mother always remarked about, as we passed.

-Image cluster fifteen.
+Image cluster two-a.

 From Boiestown, we went through McGivney, Taymouth, and finally Marysville.
 Now a part of Fredericton, Marysville in 1973 was a town in its own right, albeit a small one.
 Highway 8 became Marysville's Canada Street and encountered a church hall with a message about Jesus Christ scrolled on its side, saying that He died for our sins, or, later, that His blood has clenseth us of all sin.
-Top image in fifteenth image cluster shows that Church hall to the right of the road.
+Top image in image cluster two-a shows that church hall to the right of the road.
 At this stage of its passage through Marysville, the road changed name from Canada Street to Gibson Street.
-Less than half a mile up the road, as seen in centre image of fifteenth image cluster, Gibson Street met a street called Barker as it approached Union Street of Fredericton and the Saint John River.
-Bottom image of image cluster fifteen has Gibson Street meeting Union Street, beyond which is Carleton Park, the Saint John River, and the skyline of downtown Fredericton, including the dome of the New Brunswick Legislature building.
+Less than half a mile up the road, as seen in centre image of image cluster two-a, Gibson Street met a street called Barker as it approached Union Street of Fredericton and the Saint John River.
+Bottom image of image cluster two-a has Gibson Street meeting Union Street, beyond which is Carleton Park, the Saint John River, and the skyline of downtown Fredericton, including the dome of the New Brunswick Legislature building.
 A right turn onto Union Street would put one in the direction of the Carleton Street Bridge and the means of reaching the West Plat area of Fredericton South, where my grandparents lived on Saunders Street until the autumn of 1973.
 From autumn of 1973 onward, they lived in Skyline Acres, reachable with a left turn onto Union Street and a mile-away Princess Margaret Bridge.
 Skyline Acres was on the southern side of the Princess Margaret, past a Keddy's Motor Inn.

 My grandparents in their Skyline Acres home (on Bristol Street) lived in close proximity to a Scholten's 7-11 where I partook in Bubblicious, Bubble Yum, or Hubba Bubba gum (none of which was available then in the Miramichi), enjoyed Strawberry Shortcake or Fudgsicle or Drumstick ice cream bars, and/or bought TV Guide magazine or a Flintstones or Great Gazoo comic book.
-My grandparents were possessors of something called cable television, through which American network television was available, including the CBS television network, via WAGM-TV Presque Isle, Maine, and a Saturday A.M. line-up including The Bugs Bunny/Road Runner Hour (and episodes of which I had not seen before on Canada's CBC Television), The Sylvester and Tweety Show (in 1976-7), Pebbles and Bamm-Bamm, Speed Buggy, Fat Albert, Clue Club, Scooby-Doo, et cetera, et cetera.
+My grandparents were possessors of something called cable television, through which American network television was available, including the CBS television network, via WAGM-TV Presque Isle, Maine, and a Saturday A.M. line-up including The Bugs Bunny/Road Runner Hour (and episodes of which I had not seen before on Canada's CBC Television), The Sylvester and Tweety Show (in 1976-7), Pebbles and Bamm-Bamm, Speed Buggy, Clue Club, Scooby-Doo, Fat Albert and the Cosby Kids, et cetera, et cetera.
 Skyline Acres boasted an vast array of impressive streets, all of them named after British cities or districts, on which I walked and bicycled- when not watching television (whilst my grandfather was enjoying his favourite television game shows or my grandmother was "catching up" with Another World).

-Image cluster sixteen.
+Image cluster three-a.

 We went from the Miramichi to Fredericton to visit my grandparents three or four times every summer, most Christmases and Easters, and a few other times each year, before our moving to northside Fredericton on that fateful day in August of 1977.
 After a stay with my grandparents, we would return to the Miramichi and our home in Douglastown via Highway 8 and the same above mentioned New Brunswick communities along the way.
-If we were staying with my grandparents before autumn of 1973, we would cross the Saint John River by way of the Carleton Street Bridge, the Fredericton South entry to which is seen in top image of image cluster sixteen.
-Image cluster sixteen's middle and bottom images show the Carleton Street Bridge reaching Fredericton North and giving way to Cliffe Street, which intersects with Union Street.
+If we were staying with my grandparents before autumn of 1973, we would cross the Saint John River by way of the Carleton Street Bridge, the Fredericton South entry to which is seen in top image of image cluster three-a.
+Image cluster three-a's middle and bottom images show the Carleton Street Bridge reaching Fredericton North and giving way to Cliffe Street, which intersects with Union Street.
 When returning to the Miramichi after a stay with my grandparents in their Saunders Street house, pre-autumn-of-1973, my parents and I crossed the Saint John River via the Carleton Street Bridge, and would then use Cliffe Street, Union Street, and Highway 8 starting as Gibson Street, becoming Canada Street, and, post-Marysville, the highway to Newcastle.

 This cluster of images is more eclectic than the others.
 First, with top image, is shown the Vanier Highway of Fredericton passing Skyline Acres and Liverpool Street, which connected Skyline Acres to the Vanier.
 The road extending from left corner of image to meet the Vanier Highway was Liverpool Street.
 I would walk or bicycle street Liverpool to its fringe shown in image and observe the highway traffic and be impressed by a direction sign for Saint John and Edmundston, duplicating that sign in our driveway in Douglastown.

-Middle image of image cluster seventeen offers a view of the intersecting of Union Street with Gibson Street, from Union Street as it proceeds from the Carleton Street Bridge to the beginning (Gibson Street) of the road to Newcastle.
+Middle image of image cluster four-a offers a view of the intersecting of Union Street with Gibson Street, from Union Street as it proceeds from the Carleton Street Bridge to the beginning (Gibson Street) of the road to Newcastle.
 One turns left onto Gibson Street from this perspective, to go to the Miramichi.
 And if my parents and I were returning home after a visit with my grandparents in Skyline Acres, we would approach this intersection from the opposite direction (from background to foreground).
 And turn right onto Gibson.

-Bottom image of image cluster seventeen is back in Newcastle, with King George Highway passing the Shell gasoline station at King George Highway's split into two roads (Old King George Highway, King George Highway).
+Bottom image of image cluster four-a is back in Newcastle, with King George Highway passing the Shell gasoline station at King George Highway's split into two roads (Old King George Highway, King George Highway).
 House dominating right half of image always had my fancy and my attention whenever my parents and I were going past it.
 I liked the design and colour of it.
 Three being my favourite number, it having three front windows on its upper floor, appealed to me.
 I remember thinking of the second instalment of The Bugs Bunny/Road Runner Hour and its final cartoon, "Birds of a Father", on the afternoon of Sunday, 22 September, 1974, as my parents and were returning to our home in Douglastown following a lunch at Newcastle Dairy Queen.
 That episode of The Bugs Bunny/Road Runner Hour had aired on the Saturday evening before.
 I was aware that CBC Television looked like it was going to go again through the cycle of twenty-six Bugs Bunny/Road Runner Hour episodes for another year and was feeling very appreciative of such.
 As I say, thoughts of Bugs Bunny/Road Runner Hour episodes were with me often as we went about the Miramichi region, and memories of looking at houses and other structures are linked in my mind to episodes and cartoons of the television vehicle for the cartoons of Bugs Bunny and company as shown on the CBC television network and its northern New Brunswick affiliate, CKCD.

 Here is a trio of images of some of the aforementioned ice cream treat products that I enjoyed while staying in Skyline Acres, Fredericton, with my grandparents.